w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum.md

   [Parachains Protocol](./learn-parachains-protocol.md).

 Although Polkadot's primary
 purpose is to validate the protocols that operate under it, it also supports smart contract deployments.
-Additionaly, several parachains provide
+Additionally, several parachains provide
 [smart contract functionality](https://docs.polkadot.com/develop/smart-contracts/evm/).
 Parachains on Polkadot can even run an EVM for executing smart contracts written in Solidity using [Frontier, an Ethereum compatibility layer for Substrate](https://github.com/polkadot-evm/frontier).